 - Output Type: Specifies the data type of the output.

 - Boolean

 - Fixed-point

 - Floating-point

 - Arithmetic Type: If the Output Type is specified as Fixed-point.

 - Signed (2's comp)

 - Unsigned

-- DSP48 instruction - Fixed-point Precision: - Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point. in the fixed-point output. - Floating-point Precision: - Single: Specifies single precision (32 bits). - Double: Specifies double precision (64 bits). - Custom: Activates the field below so you can specify the Exponent width and the Fraction width. - Exponent width: Specifies the exponent width. - Fraction width: Specifies the fraction width. - Sample Period: - Sampled Constant: Allows a sample period to be associated with the constant output and inherited by blocks that the constant block drives.
+- DSP48 instruction

+- Number of bits: Specifies the bit location of the binary point of the output number, where bit zero is the least significant bit. - Binary point: Position of the binary point. in the fixed-point output.

+- Single: Specifies single precision (32 bits). - Double: Specifies double precision (64 bits). - Custom: Activates the field below so you can specify the Exponent width and the Fraction width. - Exponent width: Specifies the exponent width. - Fraction width: Specifies the fraction width.

+Sample Period:

+• Sampled Constant: Allows a sample period to be associated with the constant output and inherited by blocks that the constant block drives.
 (This is useful mainly because the blocks eventually target hardware and the Simulink sample periods are used to establish hardware clock periods.)